Who did Marilyn leave money to?

 Q: Why did Marilyn Monroe leave her money to Lee Strasberg?

 A: The exact reasons behind Marilyn Monroe’s decision to leave her fortune to Lee Strasberg remain a subject of speculation.
-Some believe that she had a deep admiration and gratitude towards him for his guidance and support throughout her career.
-Others suggest that she may have been influenced her vulnerability and emotional dependence on him.
+Some believe that she saw him as a father figure and trusted him with her legacy, while others suggest that she may have been influenced her emotional vulnerability and dependence on him.

+It is worth noting that Marilyn Monroe’s will, which was written in 1961, also included provisions for her mother, Gladys Baker, and various friends and employees.
+However, the bulk of her estate, including her personal belongings, film royalties, and licensing rights, was left to the Strasbergs.

+This revelation has sparked debates among legal experts about the validity of the will and the potential for legal challenges from other parties who may feel entitled to a share of Monroe’s estate.
+It remains to be seen how this will play out in the coming months.